 - Filter keywords and their match type by campaign to easily locate them in your account.

 All you need to do to start using the template is to Install the Supermetrics Add-on , and add the template from the Add-on’s Template Gallery!

-After you have analyzed Quality Score, each of its’ components, other metrics and identified your areas for improvement, it is time to start working with them!
+After you have your analyzed quality score, each of its components, other metrics, and identified your areas for improvement, it’s time to start working with them!
 You can run experiments to see if your metrics are improving, and monitor the results to compare with the old data.
 I have put together a list of useful resources to help you get started: